BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 #### Get all fields of an object

 You can fetch all fields of the current object via `self`.
-But beware that this will also retrieve fields which you may not need and thus cause slower performance than if you specify the fields as shown in [Group fields](#group-fields).
+But beware that this will also retrieve fields which you may not need and thus cause slower performance than if you [specify the fields](#group-fields) to be loaded.

 By default `self` will retrieve data recursively, so also data from relatd objects will get loaded.
 If you nly want to load the fields of the current objects, you can use `self:levels#1`.